arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Simple Storage Service (S3).md

 - Logging bucket should not be the same as monitored bucket (logging loop)

 ## Replication
-- Asynchronous replication
+- **Asynchronous replication**
-- Objects are replicated with the same version ID
+- Objects are replicated with the **same version ID**
-- Supports cross-region and cross-account replication
+- Supports **cross-region** and **cross-account** replication
-- Versioning must be enabled for source and destination buckets
+- **Versioning must be enabled for source and destination buckets**
 - For DELETE operations:
     - Replicate delete markers from source to target (optional)
     - Permanent deletes are not replicated
-- There is no chaining of replication.
+- There is **no chaining of replication**.
 So, if bucket 1 has replication into bucket 2, which has replication into bucket 3.
 Then objects created in bucket 1 are not replicated to bucket 3.

 ## Pre-signed URL
 - Pre-signed URLs for S3 have temporary access token as query string parameters which allow anyone with the URL to temporarily access the resource before the URL expires (default 1h)